Abstract

 Enzymic polymerisation, characterisation and market evaluation of a set of novel bioplastic co-polymers derived from renewable resources

-Clark, J. H. (Principal investigator) & Farmer, T. J. (Co-investigator)
+CLARK, J. H. (Principal investigator) & FARMER, T. J. (Co-investigator)

 BBSRC (BIOTECHNOLOGY AND BIOLOGICAL SCIENCES RESEARCH COUNCIL)